 In order to showcase their expertise in a tangible way, advisors may put in the work to receive advanced certifications.
 Two of the most common options are the chartered financial analyst (CFA) and certified financial planner (CFP) certifications.
 But what does it take to earn these titles, and how do they differ?

-CFA stands for chartered financial analyst.
-That name gives a clue to the kind of work that CFAs typically pursue: financial analytics.
-The two most common occupations for a CFA are portfolio manager and research analyst, according to the CFA Institute (the association that administers the CFA program and certification).
+As we already covered, CFAs specialize in financial analytics.
+According to the CFA Institute, the two most common occupations for a CFA are portfolio manager and research analyst.
 Working with a CFA is common for people who want help with investing and asset allocation.

-A CFP is a certified financial planner.
-Again, the name provides a clue to the work that CFPs usually do: financial planning.
+A CFP focuses on financial planning.
 Common occupations for CFPs include financial planner, wealth manager and financial advisor.
 While both of these certifications are common, CFP is the more common certification for a financial advisor because it is more tailored to financial planning with individuals.

 If you’re looking for a financial advisor, you can be confident that someone with either of these certifications has gone through the work of understanding how to manage your finances.
 Inversely, if you want to bolster your resume with one of these certifications, the one you choose will depend on the kind of work that you want to do.
 You can learn more about the specific certification programs below.